 Your provider should be easy to access when you have questions or concerns about claims, premium payments, workplace safety or anything else.

 You should have the option of online self-service, but you should also be able to easily reach a real person to help you when you need it.
 Your carrier should have a customer service line that you can call any time with questions.
 The customer service representative may connect you with another internal expert who can help.

-To get the most value for your premium, choose a broker near you that specializes in workers compensation insurance.
+To get the most value for your premium, choose a company that specializes in workers compensation insurance.

-A specialized workers comp broker in California can save you money in the long run.
+A specialized insurance provider can save you money in the long run.
 Its experts should understand the region’s work comp laws and will better equip you to avoid lawsuits associated with workplace accidents.

 A valuable carrier will provide access to a specialized safety and risk management team.
 This team should be easy to reach with questions you have about your company safety.
 This might include an in-field safety professionals who visit your workplace and a support center phone line to speak with safety consultants.